Things to conisder before you use essential oils:

 Check the dilution chart for how you should dilute the oil depending on how it will be applied and who it is for.

-Essential oils should only be taken internally or rare occassions and stricly only under the supervison and guidance of a qualified aromatherapist, or better still your doctor.
+Essential oils should only be taken internally or rare occassions and strictly only under the supervison and guidance of a qualified aromatherapist, or better still your doctor.

 If you get some essential oils in the eye, immediately wash the eye with pure jojoba oil or any pure vegetable, seed, fruit or nut oil or full fat milk.
 If you have an adverse reaction on the skin, continue to further dilute the oil with more carrier oil.